AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/opening-a-dialog.md

 At this point, the code for the interaction is still incomplete.
 If you attempt to run the app now and click the icon button, you will get an exception of class `ReactiveUI.UnhandledInteractionException`.

 Your next step is to make sure that the main window view knows how to start the interaction.
-This is implemented in the code-behind file for the main window view, and uses some features of the the _ReactiveUI_ framework.
+This is implemented in the code-behind file for the main window view, and uses some features of the _ReactiveUI_ framework.
 Follow this procedure:

 - Locate and open the code-behind **MainWindow.axaml.cs** file.
 (You may need to expand the **MainWindow.axaml** file to find it.)
 - Alter the class wo that it inherits from `ReactiveWindow<MainWindowViewModel>`.